Anna Nolan: Presenting

 After leaving the Big Brother house, she began working in television, paving the way for future Big Brother housemates who were to do the same, such as Jade Goody, Chantelle Houghton and Nikki Grahame.
 Nolan worked for the BBC on two series, Anna in Wonderland and Closure.
-She also began working for Raidió Teilifís Éireann (RTÉ).
+She also began working for RTÉ.
 Nolan co-presented The Afternoon Show on RTÉ One, along with Bláthnaid Ní Chofaigh.
 She spent three years presenting this.
 She announced in August 2006 that she would not be renewing her contract for the third series.
 She was replaced with first-season host (who was not present in season 2) Sheana Keane.

 Nolan has stood in for Marian Finucane on RTÉ Radio, most memorably during the Kevin Myers "bastards" controversy in 2005, with the Irish media noting the irony of Nolan being a sister-in-law of Myers.

 In August 2006, Nolan was a presenter of the BBC programme Inside Out when the BBC North East and Cumbria crew filmed Anomalous Phenomena Investigations of Newcastle upon Tyne, conducting a paranormal investigation at Hurworth Grange Community Centre in Hurworth-on-Tees.
 The show aired on 30 October 2006.

 Nolan has been an occasional panellist on RTÉ Two discussion show The Panel.
 From 2007 to 2009 she was a reporter for the RTÉ series Would You Believe.
 She has cooked a meal on The Restaurant.
-She hosted Celebrities Go Wild with Aidan Power in October 2007.
+She co-hosted Celebrities Go Wild with Aidan Power in October 2007.
 In December 2007, she presented Webs of Desire on RTÉ One, during which she investigated the sexual possibilities of the internet, attended a fetishist club to discuss bondage discipline sado-masochism (BDSM) with a male person and interviewed an anonymous man who was accompanied by the caption "Individual Addicted to Porn."
 In August 2010, Nolan featured in Ultimate Big Brother, during which Nikki Grahame felt her head.

 Producing

 In 2011, Nolan produced the show Operation Transformation.
 She also produced reality show Mission Beach for RTÉ.
 She writes a weekly column for the Evening Herald.
 In 2012, she directed her first documentary "Perfect Heart", about one man's wait for a heart transplant.
 She was series producer of the RTÉ show "Room To Improve" in 2012.
-Nolan presents The Great Irish Bake Off for TV3 and in 2014 was the Development Executive for COCO Television.
+Nolan presented The Great Irish Bake Off for TV3 and in 2014 was the Development Executive for COCO Television.

 As of 2022, Nolan is Head of Development at COCO Content.
+She also produced the St.Patricks Day 2024 Parade coverage on RTE Television, for COCO.